 Applied Computation master's programs offer a rigorous foundational education with the flexibility for students to pursue their own interests through the following programs:

-- Master of Science in Computational Science and Engineering: eight courses, usually over two semesters
+Master of Science in Computational Science and Engineering: eight courses, usually taken over two semesters

 Many graduates go on to work across a variety of industry sectors, including technology, government, financial, marketing, media and consulting.
 Other graduates choose to pursue further studies at leading graduate business or doctoral programs.